 Tying these together, a theory proposes that time perception is tightly

-linked to how we pay attention.
-If we had money for the hours in a
+linked to how we pay attention — time has been monetized.
+If we had money for every hour in a

 day, let’s say $24, then we would spend it with our attention.
 The parts of

-the day we allocate extra money for are the ones that are felt slower.
+the day where we allocate extra money are the ones that are felt slower.

 Another way to think about it is to imagine it as a beat.
 The faster the beat, the slower it feels.